BOB DYLAN BOOKS IN ENGLISH LANGUAGE, M & N letters:

 FOR FULL DETAILS ON THE BOOKS, PLEASE CLICK ON THE LINKS:

-MAMMOTH BOOK OF BOB DYLAN (THE) -THE FULLEST EVER ANTHOLOGY OF WRITING ABOUT ROCK'S GREATEST POET, by Sean Egan
+MAMMOTH BOOK OF BOB DYLAN (THE) - THE FULLEST EVER ANTHOLOGY OF WRITING ABOUT ROCK'S GREATEST POET, by Sean Egan.(2 editions)

 NAMES TO ALL THE ANIMALS, words by Bob Dylan, illustrated by Scott Menchin.